-

 Cultivation Certification (GACP)

-This certification is valid for 3 years and is required for all cannabis cultivation intended for medical use, supply to licensed dispensaries, and export.
+Growers must ensure air quality, pest control, soil safety, water purity, and proper lighting and temperature control in growing facilities.
+This certification is valid for three years and is required for all cannabis cultivation intended for medical use, supply to licensed dispensaries, and export.

 Commercial Processing and Sales License

 - The business premises must be a licensed medical facility, pharmacy, licensed herbal product production or sales location, or registered workplace of a licensed traditional healer.
-This condition does not apply to cultivation sites.

 - Applicants must own the premises, hold at least a three-year lease, or have written permission from the property owner.